 Once you’ve established some time for yourself, keep up with the practices that helped you during the retreat.
-Continue doing yoga, and end your sessions with meditation.
+Continue doing Pilates and yoga, and end your sessions with meditation.

 Here is a simple practice you can do at home, when you are short on time,.

 Explore techniques that you’ve always wanted to try.
 Continue journaling if that suits you.
 You might look through your previous reflection and implement some of the specific things that you enjoyed during your yoga retreat.
 This way, you can set up your own miniature retreat in your own home every day.

 Coming back from a retreat means you will have cleansed and your digestion and had the chance to rehydrate giving your tissues that nice young supple feeling and your skin that healthy glow.
 Keep it glowing by committing to staying hydrated.
 Filling up a special water bottle with a tea, infusion or water will keep you ‘filled up’ throughout your work day.
 Drink often and refill and your improved digestion will stay with you beyond the retreat.

 Eating well is and paying attention to your nutritional needs should carry on after the retreat.
 Keep a couple of go-to meal options in your mind for those days when you are very busy – visit a healthy restaurant nearby that makes a yummy whole food salad, or a warming vegetable stew .
 At home, fill the fridge with veggies, fruit and stock up on grains and healthy proteins.
 You can throw together a salad or curry easily with just a few ingredients if you have a go-to favourite recipe.
 Indulge in a warm (soy/ rice or nut milk) golden turmeric tea or chai to alleviate stress, warm you up and help curb the craving for a sweet after dinner.